gabriella-martin/Political-News/README.md

 This analogy highlights the importance of being open to new perspectives and ideas, especially when it comes to political issues.
 By exposing ourselves to different viewpoints, we can help guide our intuitive elephants in new and unfamiliar directions, and by doing so, broaden our perspectives and gain a deeper understanding of the world

-Haidt also develops morals -- go to this link to do test

 ### The Goal of this App

 ---